eeeschwartz/content-guide/pages/punctuation.md

 >> *Division of Facilities & Fleet Management*

 **Colon (:)**

-> The most common use of the colon is at the end of a sentence to introduce lists, tabulations, examples, series, etc.
+> Captilaize the first word after a colon only if it is a proper noun or the start of a complete sentence.

 >> *Several people attended the meeting: Callie, Cory, Ryan, Janie and Landon.*
+>> *He promised this: The company will make good on all loses.*

 **Comma (,)**

 > The following guidelines treat some of the most frequent questions about the use of commas.
+As with all punctuation, clarity is the biggest rule: If a comma does not help make clear what is being said, it should not be there.

 > Use commas after introductory clauses, phrases or words that come before the main clause.
 Common starter words for introductory clauses that should be followed by a comma include after, although, as, because, if, since, when and while.